- Funding the cooperation

 The great range of events taking place at Villa Vigoni is reflected in the multitude of event formats: science conferences, meetings on current political topics, PhD student colloquia, discussion forums for German and Italian journalists, round-table talks for science experts.
 In addition, the annual forum also comprises various cultural events aimed at a wider audience, such as concerts, master classes and exhibitions.

-German-Italian youth exchange programme, internet platform “chiao-tschau”
+German-Italian youth exchange programme, internet platform “Büro VIAVAI”

 At a meeting in Trieste in November 2008 the two foreign ministers at the time issued a joint Declaration of Intent to set up an Internet platform to promote exchanges between German and Italian youth.
 Its task consists in providing information about youth institutions and their exchange programmes.
 The aim is to improve the exchange of information between teens and all those working with teens.
 The contact office for the German-Italian youth exchange opened in Rome on 3 February 2011.
+The office has been renamed VIAVAI in 2021.

 German History Institute